janeluke/Remittance/about.md

 - Key Findings
 - Codes

-- The people involved in this project are Jane Luke and Bukola Anifowoshe.
+- This is a project by Jane Luke and Bukola Anifowoshe.